Site Overlay

 Surgical and non-surgical treatments

 Surgical treatment: They perform operations like bunionectomies to realign toes, fracture repair to fix broken bones, and ankle ligament reconstruction to address instability from sprains.
-Other surgeries can include ankle fusions or replacements for severe arthritis, as well as tendon repairs and soft tissue reconstruction.
+Other surgeries may include ankle fusions or replacements for severe arthritis, as well as tendon repairs and soft-tissue reconstruction.

 Non-surgical treatment: They also provide conservative treatments such as medication, orthotics, and physical therapy to address conditions like plantar fasciitis, tendon disorders, and sports injuries.